-- structure north of the railroad tracks near the intersection of Bowman Mill Drive and Germantown Road (Site GF).
-Limit the garage height to 60 feet or less to protect the character of the nearby historic district and resources. - Construct a second garage along Germantown Road, north of Bowman Mill Drive, if additional capacity is needed following the construction of the first garage (Sites GH or GI). - Include secure, lighted bicycle storage areas within the garages to provide facilities for MARC patrons who bicycle to the station. - Locate small, well-landscaped parking lots to serve the MARC station south of and adjacent to the tracks (Sites GC, GD or GE).
+- structure north of the railroad tracks near the intersection of Bowman Mill Drive and Germantown Road (Site GG).
+Limit the garage height to 60 feet or less to protect the character of the nearby historic district and resources. - Construct a second garage along Germantown Road, north of Bowman Mill Drive, if additional capacity is needed following the construction of the first garage (Sites GI or GJ). - Provide secured, lighted, covered storage at the MARC station and within the garages to provide facilities for MARC patrons who bicycle to the station. - Locate small, well-landscaped parking lots to serve the MARC station south of and adjacent to the tracks (Sites GC, GD or GE).
 New parking lots should be designed to be compatible with the historic district to protect the area's visual character and historic integrity. - c.
-Enhance Ride On bus service to the Germantown MARC Station through the construction of new bus facilities and improvements to existing service (Site GF). - Retain and enhance the Ride On bus drop-off facilities on the north side of the railroad tracks with a dedicated space for bus circulation, designed to complement the character of nearby historic resources.
+Enhance Ride On bus service to the Germantown MARC Station through the construction of new bus facilities and improvements to existing service (Site GG). - Retain and enhance the Ride On bus drop-off facilities on the north side of the railroad tracks with a dedicated space for bus circulation, designed to complement the character of nearby historic resources.
 Coordinate Ride On circulation improvements with the construction of a parking garage. - Encourage more MARC riders to take the bus to the MARC station by providing express service to the station and coordinating bus and MARC schedules. - d.
 Improve pedestrian and bicycle access to the Germantown MARC Station. - e.
-Provide bike share stations near the station and adjacent neighborhoods to increase bicycle access to the MARC station.
-To the extent possible, bike share stations should be located within higher density neighborhoods and near existing and master-planned bicycle infrastructure.
-Expansion of bike share stations should be tied to new developments as well as considered as part of Montgomery County's Capital Improvements Program.
+Provide bikeshare facilities near the station and adjacent neighborhoods to increase bicycle access to the MARC station.
+To the extent possible, bikeshare facilities should be located within higher density neighborhoods and near existing and master-planned bicycle infrastructure.
+Expansion of bikeshare facilities should be tied to new developments as well as considered as part of Montgomery County's Capital Improvements Program.